Muthono19/Aflatoxin-prevalence-in-Maize-in-Uganda/README.md

 <li>Treated farms will have lower aflatoxin prevalence compared to untreated farms.</li>

-*Aflatoxin prevalence will vary significantly by season, region, and district.
+<li>Aflatoxin prevalence will vary significantly by season, region, and district.</li>
-*Higher-altitude farms (likely wetter areas) may have higher aflatoxin prevalence due to increased fungal growth conditions.
+<li>Higher-altitude farms (likely wetter areas) may have higher aflatoxin prevalence due to increased fungal growth conditions.</li>
-*The effectiveness of treatment might depend on altitude (i.e., we expected a potential interaction effect).
+<li>The effectiveness of treatment might depend on altitude (i.e., we expected a potential interaction effect).</li>

 ***Preliminary Findings:***
 Treatment significantly reduces aflatoxin prevalence (*p* < 0.001), supporting our first hypothesis.